pixelmischief/PhysualDotNET/README.md

 * [SFXR](http://www.drpetter.se/project_sfxr.html): a basic sound effects generator for games
 * [Brainstorm](http://brainstorm.untergrund.net): the team who composed and produced the song "Axel Goes Funky"
 * [Tino Didreksen](https://tinodidriksen.com/2003/05/but-can-you-make-pong): writer of the article, "But Can You Make Pong"; a person who I once dismissed as a "nay-sayer" and have recently promoted to "prophet"
-* [Mattias Johansson](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q): creator of FunFunFunction, a Monday-morning video show that keeps me amped about being a developer
+* [Mattias Johansson](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q): creator of "FunFunFunction", a Monday-morning video show that keeps me amped about being a developer